kordless/grub-2.0/README.md

 # Grub 2.0
-Grub-2.0 implements a machine learning crawler.
+Grub-2.0 is a machine learning crawler.

 [Skip to the Install](https://github.com/kordless/grub-2.0#install)